cschiewek/devise_ldap_authenticatable/README.md

 Advanced Configuration
 ----------------------

+These parameters will be added to `config/initializers/devise.rb` when you pass the `--advanced` switch to the generator:

 * ldap\_auth\_username\_builder _(default: `Proc.new() {|attribute, login, ldap| "#{attribute}=#{login},#{ldap.base}" }`)_
   * You can pass a proc to the username option to explicitly specify the format that you search for a users' DN on your LDAP server.